DariaMonet/DariaMonet/README.md

-👩🏻‍💻  Hi, I’m Daria, a Web developer and product designer who loves to learn, create, and explore.
+👩🏻‍💻  Hi, I’m Daria, a Web developer and product designer who loves to learn, create and explore.
 When I'm not coding, you can find me designing graphics, planning get-togethers, travelling the world, scribling my ideas, or making my favorite dishes.

 👀  I’m interested in Web Development and UX Desigm